Online Connect Group // Renewed // Week 2

 Group Prayer (Suggested time: 10 min)

 Prayer is an important part of each Online Connect Group.
-Its natural for some to be reluctant to pray aloud; others are so comfortable that they can unintentionally take over the prayer time.
+It’s natural for some to be reluctant to pray aloud; others are so comfortable that they can unintentionally take over the prayer time.
 Continue to deepen your relationships through prayer as you gain trust with one another.

 Take a few moments to prepare a prayer request.
 Consider the areas you need to grow, receive help or show love.
 A significant part of “coming together” is being open and honest with our lives.
 Sharing can be scary, but it also invites others to be present in your life!